California State University-Monterey Bay School Images

 Most Popular Fields of Study

-Students at CSUMB who are interested in education can pursue one of three different teaching credentials approved by the English Learner Authorization (ELA).
+Students who are interested in education can pursue one of three different teaching credentials approved by the English Learner Authorization (ELA).
 The Single Subject Teaching Credential and Multiple Subject Teaching Credential certify students to teach at the elementary school level by training them through student teacher programs or internships.
 The Special Education Teaching Credential prepares students to meet the specific needs of students with disabilities.

 Admissions

-If you think CSUMB is the right fit for you, visit the Admissions website to get a feel for the application requirements and the type of student CSUMB is looking for.
 Freshman applicants must be high school graduates with a GPA of at least 2.0 for California residents or 2.45 for non-California residents.
 Students should also provide SAT or ACT scores – these will be used to help determine admission in cases of a low GPA.

-Prospective students can visit the CSUMB campus for a regular campus tour or for the Open House, which is held in October.
+Prospective students can visit the campus for a regular campus tour or for the Open House, which is held in October.

 Financial Aid